President Obama’s FOIA Memorandum

 In July 2011, OIP prepared an assessment of the fifteen key agencies' compliance with the Attorney General’s FOIA Guidelines, combining pertinent details described in their Chief FOIA Officer Reports with data from their agency Annual FOIA Reports.
 The assessment was designed to provide an overall picture of the progress made by the key agencies under the FOIA Guidelines.

-In March 2012 and 2013, agencies submitted their third and fourth Chief FOIA Officer Reports, which continued to provide a wealth of detail about initiatives undertaken by agencies to improve their administration of the FOIA.
-In each of those years, OIP prepared a comprehensive assessment expanded to include all ninety-nine agencies subject to the FOIA in Fiscal Years 2011 and 2012, coupled with a summary of all the agency Chief FOIA Officer Reports.
-In these summaries OIP highlighted examples of agency achievements and discussed the results of its review of agencies' Chief FOIA Officer Reports.
-Along with the summary and assessment issued in 2012 and 2013, OIP also provided guidance to agencies for further improvement.
-Specifically, in 2012 OIP's guidance advised agencies of the importance of utilizing advanced technology to process requests, the need to employ multiple processing tracks, and the significance of closing their ten oldest pending requests and appeals each year.
-In 2013, OIP's guidance advised agencies to focus on providing quality FOIA training to staff, improving processing times for simple track requests and once again addressed the need for agencies to continue to make it a priority to close their ten oldest pending requests, appeals and consultations every year.
+In March 2012, agencies submitted their third Chief FOIA Officer Reports.
+Once again, those reports contained a wealth of initiatives undertaken by agencies to improve their administration of the FOIA.
+For 2012, OIP prepared another assessment, coupled with a summary of the Chief FOIA Officer Reports, this time expanding the assessment to include all ninety-nine agencies subject to the FOIA in Fiscal Year 2011.
+In the summary OIP highlighted examples of agency achievements and discussed the results of its review of agencies' Chief FOIA Officer Reports.
+OIP also provided guidance to agencies for further improvement.
+Specifically, the guidance advised agencies of the importance of utilizing advanced technology to process requests, the need to employ multiple processing tracks, and the significance of closing their ten oldest pending requests and appeals each year.

-As is now customary, agencies are being asked to report whether they used any of the FOIA’s statutory exclusions, see 5 U.S.C. § 552(c) (2006 & Supp.
-IV 2010), during Fiscal Year 2013.
-To provide greater transparency on the utilization of these special law enforcement provisions, the Department issued guidance in 2012 requiring all agencies to report each year in their Chief FOIA Officer Reports whether they used an exclusion and, if so, how many times, during the preceding fiscal year.
+Agencies are also asked to report whether they used any of the FOIA’s statutory exclusions, see 5 U.S.C. § 552(c) (2006 & Supp.
+IV 2010), during Fiscal Year 2012.
+To provide greater transparency on the utilization of these special law enforcement provisions, the Department recently issued guidance requiring all agencies to report each year on any exclusion use in their Chief FOIA Officer Reports.

-The Guidelines are set up so that they can serve as a template for agencies to follow in preparing their 2014 Chief FOIA Officer Reports.
-Agencies must answer all the questions and include any additional narrative information to explain the various steps they have taken to improve transparency.
-As mentioned above, for some areas, depending on the agency’s answer, there might be a need to provide a plan for future action to address an area in need of improvement.
+The Guidelines are set up so that they can serve as a template for agencies to follow in preparing their 2013 Chief FOIA Officer Reports.
+Agencies should answer all the questions and include any additional narrative information to explain all the various steps taken to improve transparency.

 After the reports are reviewed and cleared by OIP, they should be posted on each agency’s website.
 OIP, in turn, will make all the Chief FOIA Officer Reports available to the public on the Department of Justice’s website.
-For 2014, agency Chief FOIA Officer Reports should be posted in final form by no later than March 17, 2014.
+For 2013, agency Chief FOIA Officer Reports should be posted in final form by March 11, 2013, the first day of Sunshine Week 2013.

-If you have any questions regarding your 2014 Chief FOIA Officer Report, you can contact Bobak Talebian, Jacob Bishop-Green, or Bertina Adams of OIP at 202-514-3642, or by using the e-mail noted above.
+If you have any questions regarding your 2013 Chief FOIA Officer Report, you can contact Vanessa Brinkmann or Christina Troiani of OIP at 202-514-3642, or by using the e-mail noted above.

 Time frame for Report